Tudor0404/easythread/docs/pages/analysis.rst

 * CPU: Intel i5-6200U
 * RAM: 8GB
-* Main storage: 256GB SSD

 Other secondary limitations include:

-* Time schedule - The project must be finished by March 2022
+* Time schedule - The project must be finished by March 4th, 2022
 * Knowledge - The project must not be too complicated such that I can not complete it due to complexity, even with additional learning.